 - Calculate the average absorbance values for each set of duplicate standards and samples.
-Duplicates should be within 20% of the mean. - Create a standard curve by plotting the mean absorbance for each standard concentration on the ordinate against the monkey IL-6 concentration on the abscissa.
-Draw a best fit curve through the points of the graph (a 5-parameter curve fit is recommended). - To determine the concentration of circulating monkey IL-6 for each sample, first find the mean absorbance value on the ordinate and extend a horizontal line to the standard curve.
-At the point of intersection, extend a vertical line to the abscissa and read the corresponding monkey IL-6 concentration. - Samples have been diluted 1:2, thus the concentration read from the standard curve must be multiplied by the dilution factor (x 2).
+Duplicates should be within 20% of the mean. - Create a standard curve by plotting the mean absorbance for each standard concentration on the ordinate against the human IL-6 concentration on the abscissa.
+Draw a best fit curve through the points of the graph (a 5-parameter curve fit is recommended). - To determine the concentration of circulating human IL-6 for each sample, first find the mean absorbance value on the ordinate and extend a horizontal line to the standard curve.
+At the point of intersection, extend a vertical line to the abscissa and read the corresponding human IL-6 concentration. - Calculation of samples with a concentration exceeding standard 1 may result in incorrect, low human IL-6 levels.
+Such samples require further external predilution according to expected human IL-6 values with Sample Diluent in order to precisely quantitate the actual human IL-6 level. - It is suggested that each testing facility establishes a control sample of known human IL-6 concentration and runs this additional control with each assay.
+If the values obtained are not within the expected range of the control, the assay results may be invalid.